Vassil17/DLReproducibilityProject/blog.md

 * Closer examination of the effect of category-speicific adaption (CA).
 The magnitude of improvement seemed to vary across datasets when looking at the results table, and further studies about the actual gain of including CA would have been interesting, for example by using different sample sizes or data augmentation of the available data.

-* Lastly, the model is trained and evaluated on large amount of data, motivating an analysis of the behaviour of the learning curve ie. the gain in performance when including more samples.
+* Lastly, the model is trained and evaluated on large amount of data, motivating an analysis of the behaviour of the learning curve i.e. the gain in performance when including more samples.

 ## 4. Implementation